ibm-cloud-docs/openwhisk/pkg_natlang_classifer.md

 The {{site.data.keyword.nlclassifierfull}} uses machine learning algorithms to return the matching predefined classes for short text input.
 You create and train a classifier to connect predefined classes to example texts so that the service can apply those classes to new inputs.
 For more information about this service, see [{{site.data.keyword.nlclassifiershort}}](/docs/natural-language-classifier?topic=natural-language-classifier-natural-language-classifier).
 {: shortdesc}

+The Watson packages are deprecated.
+Please use the [Watson SDKs](/docs/watson?topic=watson-using-sdks){: external} to perform Watson related functionality.
+For more information about which Watson SDK is included in the available runtimes, see the [Functions runtime](/docs/openwhisk?topic=openwhisk-runtimes) documentation.
+{: deprecated}

 The {{site.data.keyword.nlclassifiershort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.nlclassifiershort}} API reference by clicking the entity name.